 How to Prepare for Your CaRMS Interview

-As soon as you have an interview invitation, you need to begin intensive CaRMS interview preparation.
+Once you have an interview invitation, you will need to begin intensive CaRMS interview preparation.
 Securing an interview is a huge step towards matching with your dream program, but the reality is, all the time and effort you put into your residency application will be irrelevant if you don't ace your CaRMS interview.
-Remember, The Match works by matching medical students and residents to postgraduate training programs based on these three factors:

 Check out the best residency interview questions to practice with: